ShayanRasheed/CS522-Health-Application/cog-eval-tasks.md

 * User selects 'Add from JSON file' and selects EHR JSON file
 * Calendar populates with new appointment(s)

-2.
+2. Apt.
+Handling (App Functionality #1)
 - User Scenario: User would like to add an appointment to the list manually
-- Goal: Appointment added to user profile
+- Goal: Appointment manually added to user profile
 - Steps:
 * User enters dashboard
 * User clicks into appointments tab